 postgresql: persistence: enabled: true existingClaim: myClaimName

-If you prefer to have the postgresql managed and hosted outside of Kubernetes, instead of the in-cluster one provided by Polyaxon, e.g. Azure Database for PostgreSQL, Amazon RDS for PostgreSQL, or GCP Cloud SQL for PostgreSQL.
-You need to disable in-cluster database, and provide the information needed to establish a connection to the external one, e.g.:
+If you prefer to have the postgresql database managed and hosted outside of Kubernetes, instead of the in-cluster one provided by Polyaxon, e.g. Amazon RDS for PostgreSQL, Azure Database for PostgreSQL, GCP Cloud SQL for PostgreSQL, or DigitalOcean managed PostgreSQL.
+You need to disable the in-cluster database, and provide the information needed to establish a connection to the external one, e.g.:

 postgresql: enabled: false postgresUser: polyaxon postgresPassword: polyaxon postgresDatabase: postgres externalPostgresHost: 35.262.163.88